Cat meat: South Korea

 In South Korea, cat meat was historically brewed into a tonic as a folk remedy for neuralgia and arthritis, not commonly as food.
-Modern consumption is seen and more likely to be in the form of cat soup, though the number of people who consume cat soup is considered minimal, compared to a relatively popular dog meat.
+Modern consumption is seen and more likely to be in the form of cat soup, though the number of people who consume cat soup is small compared to the relatively popular dog meat.
 Julien Dugnoille wrote in The Conversation that cat meat is mostly consumed by middle-aged working-class women for perceived health benefits, and that usually 10 cats are needed to produce a small bottle of cat, or goyangi, soju (an alcoholic elixir thought to keep arthritis at bay for a few weeks at a time).

 According to the animal protection organization, In Defense of Animals, 100,000 cats are killed yearly to make cat soju in South Korea.
 Cats are not farmed for their meat in the country, so the trade involves ferals and strays.
-Eating cat meat is highly stigmatized throughout the country, unlike eating dog meat, which is often criticized but not universally stigmatized.